cloudmaven/documentation/pages/p/p_costing.md

 A: Storage is unlimited and separate from the concept of disk space (see above).
 Rapid-access storage costs
 $0.023 (2.3 cents) per Gigabyte-month on the AWS cloud.
 Other vendor costs are comparable.
 Low-access storage is cheaper, as low as $0.004 USD per GByte-month.
-This translates to $48,000 per Petabyte-year.
+This translates to $48 per Terabyte-year.
 This cost has dropped steadily over the past few years.
 Cloud storage is extremely secure and reliable.
 [This links to a comprehensive page on AWS storage costs](https://aws.amazon.com/s3/pricing).

-Q: How is cloud storage different from disk space on the cloud?
+Q: How is cloud object storage different from disk space on the cloud?

-A: Storage is distinct from and cheaper than disk space by a factor of four.
+A: Object storage is distinct from and cheaper than disk space by a factor of four.
 Content that you do not need to access repeatedly frequently is cheaper to place in storage.